-- Apply media aesthetics to the production of communication vehicles using appropriate technologies; and,
+Apply media aesthetics to the production of communication vehicles using appropriate technologies.

 Atlanta: The Place for Communication and Media Professionals

-- 80 radio stations within listening range of the city (Radio-Locator)
+80 radio stations within the listening range of the city (Radio-Locator).

 All Communication and Media Studies majors are required to complete one internship and have the option of completing up to three internships (with the approval of the faculty coordinator).
 In their internships, students complete a minimum of 150 hours of work for a company or organization while receiving experience, training, and mentorship from a qualified supervisor.

-- must have the approval of the faculty coordinator, Professor Brian Amsden
+Must have the approval of the faculty coordinator, Professor Susan McFarlane-Alvarez

 Approval will only be given to students who have been accepted into an internship with a registered business, nonprofit, or government agency.
 The internship must directly relate to the student’s area of study and future career goals.
 It must advance a set of learning objectives agreed to by the student and their site supervisor.